When you begin to think in terms of pesos, things become less confusing.

 In larger cities, banking is virtually the same as the U.S. If you have not traveled to Mexico in the last ten years, you may not be aware how convenient it has become.
 Mexico is no longer the Mexico of your college spring breaks.
 You can check your money online every day if you want, and you probably will for a while once you're here.

-Don't be embarrassed if your math skills aren't what they used to be, or aren't even what they are when you handle American currancy.
+Don't be embarrassed if your math skills aren't what they used to be when you're doing the on spot currency exchange calculations.
 Few people's are.

 Currency converter, peso to dollar